danon/rafiki-acceptance-tests/ReadMe.md

 Glossary:

+- "project"
-- "project" - link between two parties, one providing a service for the other
+    - link between at least two parties, one providing a service for the other
+    - can also be a space for a single person logging his work
 - "project member" - project owner or a project contributor
 - "project owner" - user who created the project (person requiring the service or providing a service for somebody outside the project)